To jump to another section on this page, please use the following links:

 2 Passport sized photos: (refer to the Home office photograph guidance – remember they need to be taken within the last month)

 Police Registration Certificate (if applicable – Certain nationalities are required to register with the police.
 Your visa/visa decision letter should state if you are required to register): Make sure it is updated with your current address.
 These will need to be updated at your local police station.
 If you live in Luton/Bedford, you can only update at Luton Police Station.
 You must also inform the police of your new visa within 7 days of receiving it.
-You will need to email Lee Allen at email@example.com who will arrange a time for you to get the Police Registration Certificate updated.

 Course fees you need to show in your account: You must have enough money to pay for the course fees for the first year of your course, or the entire course if it is less than one year long.
 Your CAS will state the fees that you will be required to pay for the first year of your course, or the entire course if it is less than one year long.
 The Home Office will use the details in your CAS to confirm how much money you need for your course fees.
 The Home office will look for any outstanding tuition fee in your account.
 The money must continue to be available in your account, even after the application is made.

 Living costs you need to show in your account: You must have a fixed amount of money to cover your living costs.
-You need to have £1,015 for each month of your course, up to a maximum of £9,135 for a course lasting nine months or more. (see details set out in Tier 4 policy guidance paragraphs 153-202 [PDF]) Please also see below section: How to evidence money required The living cost must be maintained for a consistent 28 day period in addition to any outstanding tuition fees.
+You need to have £1,015 for each month of your course, up to a maximum of £9,135 for a course lasting nine months or more. (see details set out in Tier 4 policy guidance [PDF] Please also see below section: How to evidence money required The living cost must be maintained for a consistent 28 day period in addition to any outstanding tuition fees.
 The last date on the statement must not be more than 31 days old from the date of application.
 The money must continue to be available in your account, even after the application is made.

 Can I make any deductions from the funds I am required to maintain?